tevora-threat/atomic_red_team_gui/README.md

 Windows GUI/Execution Engine for Atomic Red Team Atomics

 # Atomic Red Team Overview
-The Atomic Red Team project is an open source collection of behavior definitions mapping to the MITRE ATT&CK framework.
+The Atomic Red Team project, https://atomicredteam.io/, is an open source collection of behavior definitions mapping to the MITRE ATT&CK framework maintained by Red Canary.
+Red Canary describes them as "Our Atomic Red Team tests are small, highly portable detection tests mapped to the MITRE ATT&CK Framework.
+Each test is designed to map back to a particular tactic.
+This gives defenders a highly actionable way to immediately start testing their defenses against a broad spectrum of attacks."
 These can be used to generate Indicators of Compromise (IoCs) and to test the ability to detect and respond to them.

 # Tevora Execution Engine
 Tevora developed an execution engine for attack definitions in the Atomic Red Team project that allows for automated running and reporting of the attacks defined therein on Windows systems.
 The execution engine runs through these attacks and generates a test plan and report based on the ingested and ran Atomics.
 This allows for running through all Atomics automatically and basic logging of the performed activity.